Distance: 14 miles | Time: 7 – 8 hours | Level: Hard

 Remember to collect water directly from the original source (a.k.a. where it is flowing out of the hillside, not down at the bottom).

 In the spring, refill your water bottles, splash some fresh water on your face, and do a little happy dance because you, my friend, do not have to worry about running out of fresh water!

 When you’re done at the spring, be nice to your fellow trail mates and leave behind some rock cairns (if they are not already present) to mark where the spring is.

 Protecting the outdoor spaces we love is crucial, and everyone’s responsibility.
 Leave No Trace is a set of seven principles encouraging and educating people on how to minimize the impact on the environment.

 What are the Leave No Trace seven principles?

 Plan Ahead and Prepare.
-Planning ahead is key in keeping yourself safe while backpacking.
+Planning ahead is key to keeping yourself safe while backpacking.
 Research the hike, know the weather forecast, pack accordingly, etc. Planning and preparing will not only keep you safe but will allow you to have fun while hiking.